Kim Kardashian and Ye settle divorce, averting custody trial

 LOS ANGELES (AP) — Kim Kardashian and Ye have reached a settlement in their divorce, averting a trial that had been set for next month, court documents filed Tuesday showed.

-The former couple and their attorneys filed documents asking for a judge’s approval of terms they have agreed on, including $200,000 per month child support payments rom Ye, formerly known as Kanye West, to Kardashian.
+The former couple and their attorneys filed documents asking for a judge’s approval of terms they have agreed on, including $200,000 per month in child support payments from Ye, formerly known as Kanye West, to Kardashian.

 The two will have joint custody, and neither will pay the other spousal support, according to the documents filed in Los Angeles Superior Court.